How the Private Voice Took Hold

 Fairport Convention and Sandy Denny: Tradition Reimagined

-By the late 1960s, Fairport Convention had become one of the most important bands of the British folk revival.
-Instead of treating traditional materials like museum pieces, the group used electric instruments while keeping the focus on the story.
-Their 1969 album Liege & Lief is an important example of British folk rock.
-It combined old and new songs with energy and precision.
+By the late 1960s, Fairport Convention had become a defining band of the British revival.
+Instead of treating traditional material like museum glass, the group used electric instruments while keeping narrative detail at the center.
+Their 1969 album Liege & Lief remains a landmark because it made old ballads sound urgent rather than embalmed.

 Her writing also shifted toward more personal themes.
 After leaving Fairport Convention, she released solo work that blended traditional sensibilities with introspective themes.
 Albums like The North Star Grassman and the Ravens showed a singer comfortable with vulnerability.
 The move from communal repertoire to individual songwriting mirrored changes in the United States.